-Asset Description TSF Data (Information Flow) Audit data transmitted from the network components to the management machine.
+Asset Description TSF Data Audit data transmitted from the network components to the manage- (Information Flow) ment machine.
 Configuration data transmitted from the management machine to the network components.
-TSF Data (On the TOE) TSF data stored on the TOE which are necessary for its own operation.
-This includes packet filter rules or configuration data.
+TSF Data TSF data stored on the TOE which are necessary for its own operation.
+(On the TOE) This includes packet filter rules or configuration data.
 Resources The resources in the connected networks that the TOE components are supposed to protect.
 The resources are outside the TOE components.